Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Discussion

-An important result of the current work is the dramatic growth of DH in an active system, consistent with simulation results \cite{avila2014} on driven granular fluids, which is a prototype active system \cite{vijay2007,dijksman2011,sriramreview}.
-In particular, we show that dynamic heterogeneity grows dramatically with increasing activity even when $\tau_\alpha$ remains constant.
-Recent experiments on confluent cellular monolayer have found increased $\chi_4^P$ via the application of GTPase RAB5A, even when the system fluidizes, i.e., $\tau_\alpha$ decreases \cite{malinverno2017,cerbino2021}.
-Application of RAB5A may affect a confluent monolayer in several ways, such as affecting the junctional proteins, and thus, changing inter-cellular interaction \cite{souvik2021} as well as affecting the motor proteins \cite{palamidessi2019}.
-Via a combination of theory and experiment, it was convincingly shown in Ref. \cite{giavazzi2017} that at least one important effect of RAB5A on the monolayer is increasing cellular motility.
-Thus, these exciting results, though puzzling from equilibrium glassy perspective where increased $\chi_4^P$ implies higher $\tau_\alpha$, are entirely consistent in the light of our theory.
+The nontrivial effects of activity on DH have significant implications for theories of glassy dynamics.
+Within the DH phenomenology, the glass transition is a critical phenomenon; $\chi_4^P$ and $\xi_D$ have power-law behaviors close to the transition point.
+Activity-dependence of the power-law exponents posits a significant challenge in developing a microscopic theory for such systems.
+Yet, our active-IMCT predicts the key characteristics of DH in active systems: the nontrivial behavior comes from an activity-specific term within the memory kernel, Eq. (\ref{sigmaterm}).
+A striking effect of activity is the astonishingly large $\xi_D$ compared to that in passive systems.
+In particular, we show DH grows dramatically with increasing activity, even when $\tau_\alpha$ remains constant.
+Recent experiments on confluent cellular monolayers have found increased $\chi_4^P$ via the application of GTPase RAB5A, even when the system fluidizes, i.e., $\tau_\alpha$ decreases \cite{malinverno2017,cerbino2021}.
+Application of RAB5A can have several effects, such as modifying the junctional proteins, changing inter-cellular interaction \cite{souvik2021} and affecting the motor proteins \cite{palamidessi2019}.
+Via a combination of theory and experiment, Ref. \cite{giavazzi2017} has convincingly shown that at least one principal effect of RAB5A on the monolayer is higher cellular motility.
+Thus, these exciting results, though puzzling from the equilibrium glassy dynamics perspective that implies higher $\tau_\alpha$ at larger $\chi_4^P$, are entirely consistent in the light of our theory.
+The theory developed here is independent of the microscopic details of a system, and hence, the results should be general and apply to a broad class of systems.
+The similar behavior in two distinct models in our simulations also supports this.
+Thus, our work provides a general framework to understand the effects of activity in various dense biological systems.